 - We will connect the device to the computer with a CAT cable

 - After starting HamRadio Deluxe, we select the manufacturer, radio, COM port and transmission speed.
-If we have a CAT powered from a COM port, we also select the output, from which the supply voltage is taken (DTR or RTS).
+If we have CAT powered from the COM port, we also select the output from which the supply voltage is taken (DTR or RTS).
 Of course, the device must be switched on and CAT configured

-- The correct connection is indicated by loading the control screen, where the frequency lights up.
-If it failed, check the settings, or CAT cable
+- The correct connection is indicated by loading the control screen, where the frequency is lit.
+If it didn't work, check the settings or the CAT cable

 - Now tap on the Satellites icon in the top menu, which will open a window

-- We select those from the list of satellites, which we are interested in
+- We select the ones we are interested in from the list of satellites

-- We tap on the Observer folder and enter our position, confirm Add
+- Tap on the Observer folder and enter your position, confirm Add

 - We tap on the Ground Control folder.
 We select satellite and mode.
 VFO check RX and write the downlink frequency in the Satellite field.
 To the right, under the name of the device, we see the frequency recalculated by the Doppler frequency shift.
 Of course, it changes with the movement of the satellite